SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Hawaii at Manoa John A. Burns School of Medicine discussed a wide range of topics, from personal strengths and weaknesses to ethical dilemmas and hypothetical scenarios.
-While the interview format was not explicitly mentioned as MMI, respondents shared questions related to book preferences, personal challenges as a physician, and reflections on the healthcare system, among others.
+Students said the most interesting questions asked at University of Hawaii at Manoa John A. Burns School of Medicine discussed a wide range of topics, from personal strengths and weaknesses to ethical dilemmas in medicine.
+While the interview questions varied, the absence of specific mentions of MMI or nondisclosure agreements suggests a diverse set of inquiries that included hypothetical scenarios, personal reflections, and opinions on healthcare systems.

 What was the most difficult question?